mehersaipreetam/Instagram-automated/README.md

-### Automating WhatsApp Message Delivery
+### Automating Instagram Likes

-Though the primary code is centred around sending images in a directory, the concepts in it can be extended to images, files, etc.
+Primarily the code is centred around liking images in a profile (all), one by one, although same concept can be applied to say commenting, saving etc.

-A snippet is commented out which has the code to be run to send text messages only.
-(For that, please comment out the rest and make this snippet executable)
+Take care of the time intervals, too less is triggering instagram these days.
+Also network speed matters

 - Madiraju Meher Sai Preetam